Myth: Unlicensed Contractors Are Bad Guys

 - Compensation for Injuries or Wrongful Death: If you or another third party is injured on the site of construction, general liability insurance protects you by providing compensation.
 Unlicensed contractors may not have this insurance, and there is no license to confirm it.
 Without it, you will be unable to hold them legally responsible for injuries or wrongful death.

 - Compensation for Damages: If the contractor or their employees damaged your home during the construction project, general liability insurance would provide compensation for this as well.
 Without it, you will face challenges in holding them legally responsible for the damages and collecting payment for your case.

 Although there are instances in which it would be suitable to choose an unlicensed contractor versus a licensed one, it’s usually best to seek the latter.
 This way, you don’t have to fear any legal or financial repercussions, should there be an accident.
-You’ll have the best of the best working on your new home, with as few worries as possible.
+You’ll have the protection afforded by the licensing law, with as few worries as possible.